 - High school transcripts and any post high school transcripts (technical school, college,

 etc.) These should be official transcripts mailed directly to EMS Program Director.

-- CPR Certification – current American Heart Association Healthcare Provider CPR certification
+- CPR Certification – current American Heart Association BLS Provider certification

-- State of Iowa EMT/EMT-Basic or State of Iowa EMT-Intermediate/Paramedic certification.
+- State of Iowa EMT or State of Iowa EMT-Intermediate/AEMT certification.
+Provide documentation

 - Must possess strong verbal and written communication skills.